For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Extensions to validity will be considered by the College's exams team and will be sent to the reports and disqualification panel in exceptional circumstances.

 Reports will be sent to the panel every two months to consider (the first of the month in February, April, June, August, October and December).
-Please ensure that requests for validity extensions are therefore submitted at least one week before this date or they will not be included in the report on that occasion.
+Please ensure that requests for validity extensions are therefore submitted at least one week before this date with all supporting evidence or they will not be included in the report on that occasion.

 Officers cannot apply for a step three process without a valid step two pass and cannot apply before an extension is officially granted and communicated by the panel.
 It is the officer's responsibility to ensure they apply for an extension to validity ahead of time, as a response may take several weeks to receive.